5 overlooked symptoms that may signal heart trouble

 2. Unexplained aches or pains

 The blockage of the blood supply to the heart muscle that occurs with coronary artery disease leads the heart to "cry out in pain" when it is asked to work harder.
 However, that pain is not always felt in the chest.
 Sometimes it is felt in the shoulders, arms, back, jaw, or abdomen.
-Particularly when pain in these locations occurs with exercise and disappears with rest, the pain could well be a sign of heart disease.
+Particularly when pain in these locations occurs with exercise and disappears with rest, it could be a sign of heart disease.

 When to report symptomsIt's better to err on the side of caution, especially if you have